 People with metastatic breast cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
 In addition, it is important to have recommended medical checkups and tests to take care of your health.

 Regular physical activity can help with your strength and energy levels.
 Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services such as physical therapy, pain management, nutritional planning, and emotional counseling.
-The goal of rehabilitation is to help people maintain control over many aspects of their lives and remain as independent and productive as possible for as long as possible.
+Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Learn more about cancer rehabilitation.